steadylearner/Rust-Full-Stack/README.md

 ## How to publish a cargo package

-Read [rustdoc](https://doc.rust-lang.org/rustdoc/the-doc-attribute.html) and [cargo](https://doc.rust-lang.org/cargo) documenation for it.
+Read [rustdoc](https://doc.rust-lang.org/rustdoc/the-doc-attribute.html) and [cargo](https://doc.rust-lang.org/cargo) documentation for it.

 Then, refer to [cargo-publish-example](https://github.com/steadylearner/cargo-publish-example) and its [dev.py](https://github.com/steadylearner/cargo-publish-example/blob/master/dev.py) to help the development process.